Etondi/dmv-music-alliance-onboarding/README.md

 - Volunteer applies directly through the DMV Music Alliance website
 - Application form captures all required onboarding data in one submission
 - Calendly is embedded at the end of the sign-up flow, allowing immediate interview scheduling
+- Form submission triggered a Zapier workflow that created a centralized onboarding record and sent a single consolidated confirmation email
-- A single consolidated email is automatically sent containing:
+  - The email is sent containing:
     - Volunteer application details
     - Scheduled interview date and time
     - Clear next-step expectations
 #### Impact:
 Eliminates duplicate sign-ups and fragmented email threads while creating one unified volunteer record.